Osprey

 2022 |

-Latest ever spring record 13 May – The latest ever spring record when one flew over Pondsbury being pursued and then taken by a Peregrine (Tim Jones, Tim Davis, Stuart Cossey). |
+Late spring record 13 May – One flew over Pondsbury pursued and then taken by a Peregrine (Tim Jones, Tim Davis, Stuart Cossey).
+This is the second latest record for the island (after one on 14 May 2007). |

 Ringing Ringing recovery: A first-year bird ringed on Lundy on 13 Oct 2010 (ring no. EX62011) was hunted (presumably shot) at Wirwignes, Boulogne-sur-Mer, Pas-de-Calais, north-easternmost France, close to the Channel coast, on 03 Jan 2013 (813 days; 453 km; E 97°).
 This recovery perhaps hints at a continental wintering destination for some of the autumn migrants passing through the island. |